tomoima525/amplify-multiple-lambdas-in-one-resource/README.md

-This repo showcases adding multiple lambda functions in one resource using Amplify
+This repo showcases adding multiple lambda functions in one resource using Amplify (team-provider-info.json is masked so you need to modify that file in order to use this repository)

 # Why do you need this?